A new way to help associations find volunteers

 Results:

-the share of active associations using the feature increased by 51%
+the share of associations using the feature increased by 51%

 Note: outreach volume is capped for fairness: volunteers can receive only 2 emails/month, and associations are limited to 300 sends.